Nebraska Appleseed files lawsuit seeking earlier start date for expanded Medicaid coverage

 Brown, a 51-year-old Lincoln man, works but makes less than $1,000 a month.
 He does not qualify for Medicaid now but could under the expansion.

-He has health issues that need treatment, including a shoulder injury that causes chronic pain and chest pain.
+He has health problems that need treatment, including a shoulder injury that causes chronic pain and chest pain.
 He also needs a colonoscopy and dental care.

 Meet the Nebraska state senators